FlaAI/hugo/content/_index.md

   #   design:
   #     columns: '2'

-'"All human wisdom is contained in these two words: Wait and Hope." ― Alexandre Dumas'
+"All human wisdom is contained in these two words ― Wait and Hope." ― Alexandre Dumas

   - block: collection
     id: publications